darrylwest/cassava-logger/README.md

 ## To Do

-* add categories to optionally replace file/line in log statements
+* implement categories to optionally replace file/line in log statements
 * create config for reading and re-reading configurations
 * complete unit tests for 100% coverage
 * add travis tests